 One way to avoid a lot of grief and cultural shell-shock when you move over to the US is to partner with a New Yorker, or at least a US citizen.

-Thanks to having our current chairman, Bane Hunter on board before I moved, I learned the easy way not navigate the complexities of the US market including minor details, like which public holidays Americans are willing to talk shop on.
+Thanks to having our current chairman, Bane Hunter, on board before I moved, I learned the easy way how to navigate the complexities of the US market, including minor details like which public holidays Americans are willing to talk shop on.
 On some holidays, like Thanksgiving, they prefer not to be disturbed.

 But his help extended beyond understanding cultural pleasantries.
 We landed our first enterprise deal on the back of Bane’s relationships in New York.